 ABOUT GREAT RACE

-Currently the race starts in the Gulf of Paria in Trinidad and makes its way through the first bocas then up the North Coast of Trinidad.
-The boats dip into the famous Maracas bay, round a marker and then head to Grande Riviere.
+The course is approximately 90 miles long and starts in the Gulf of Paria in Trinidad and makes its way through the First Bocas then up the North Coast of Trinidad.
+The course takes the racers into the famous Maracas bay, round a marker and then back onto the North Coast to head to Grande Riviere.
 At Grand Riviere they then round a marker and take a heading for Tobago.
-Last race course took the boats up the West Coast of Tobago up to Plymouth where they round a marker and then back down to finish in Store Bay.
+Arriving in Store Bay Tobago, they complete one lap in the bay then to cross the finish line.

 During each leg of this race the racers experience totally different water conditions.
-Flat calm waters in the Gulf, churned up lumps in the first bocas, head on swells on the North Coast, side head on swells from Trinidad to Tobago, very rough conditions in the shallows, then relatively calm waters up the West coast of Tobago.
+Flat calm waters in the Gulf, churned up lumps in the first bocas, head on swells on the North Coast, side head on swells from Trinidad to Tobago, very rough conditions in the shallows nearing Tobago, then relatively calm waters once they enter Store Bay.

-Every year there are many breakdowns so only the best prepared boats are the ones to finish.
+Every year the attrition rate can be high, so only the best prepared boats are the ones to finish.
 Just finishing the race is a massive accomplishment.
 The crews spend many weeks preparing the boats for this race so it is truly a rewarding feeling to finish.

 In 2018 The Great Race became a UIM sanctioned event with an official world record course included in the race course.
 The world record is a total of 80.5 miles and starts from the last marker of the circuits in the gulf and ends at the first marker in the circuit in Store Bay, Tobago.
-Motul Monster became the first boat to set and capture this world record and currently hold the fastest time of: 47 minutes 43 seconds.
+Motul Monster a 46ft Skater Cat, piloted by Peter Peake and Joey Sabeeny became the first boat to set and capture this world record and currently holds the fastest time of: 47 minutes 43 seconds.